jeffmacinnes/pyneal-docs/content/customAnalysis.md

         Parameters
         ----------
-        volume : nibabel-like image
+        vol : numpy-array
-            nibabel-like image containing a 3D array of voxel data, a (4,4) affine matrix mapping the volume to RAS+ space, and image metadata volIdx : int
+            3D array of voxel data for the current volume volIdx : int
             0-based index indicating where, in time (4th dimension), the volume belongs